-The hip joint is a ball and socket joint that allows a wide range of motion, including sitting, standing, and walking.
-During hip replacement surgery, which lasts about two to three hours, the surgeon removes the diseased bone tissue and cartilage and replaces it with the new parts, usually made of plastic or metal.
+Hip replacement surgery is performed by removing the worn out pieces of your joint, the ball and socket, and replacing it with new parts made of plastic and/or metal.
 The healthy parts of your hip are left intact.
-In the past, hip replacement surgery was an option primarily for people over 60 years of age; however, doctors have found that it can be very successful in younger people as new technology has improved artificial parts, allowing them to withstand more stress and strain.
+Hip replacement surgery is most often performed when the joint is worn due to osteoarthritis, but other conditions, such as rheumatoid arthritis, injury to joint, and bone tumors, can also be a reason your hip is replaced.
+In the past, hip replacement surgery was an option primarily for people over 60 years of age; However, doctors have found that it can be very successful in younger people as new technology has improved artificial parts, allowing them to withstand more stress and strain.

 There are a few easy forms of physical therapy which can help.
 Exercises for core strength and stability are used to treat and prevent pain in the hips.
 Ergonomic education is instrumental in treating hip pain.
 This is because the source of most of the pain comes from how people sit or stand for long periods of time.
 Lastly and perhaps most importantly is keeping up with your health.
 Weight loss and a healthy BMI are always recommended in the treatment of hip pain.